DJF3/Webex-Message-space-archiver/README.md

 - VISUAL: with total/avg file size stats, don't round(2) for anything lower than GB
 - VISUAL: When printing, _long_ strings would not be wrapped: --> 'word-break: break-word;'
 - VISUAL: When a _folder_ is configured in the 'outputFileName': throw error message
+- VISUAL: html code in "text" field was interpreted (changing layout/fonts/colors/etc)
-- BUG: "# webex4devs" space: '#' in the filename is removed, leaving a space. --> also removing space
+- BUG: space name with "#", the '#' is removed leaving a space. --> also removing space
 - BUG: wrong brackets in javscript code of generated html (for expand/collapse of months)
 - BUG: created parents have a fake user id --> this caused a problem downloading avatars
 - BUG: created parents (that did not exist) were not written to JSON output